 We have a low teacher-pupil ratio of around 1:10, to facilitate the introduction of “inquiry” as a key pedagogical approach that allows each pupil to understand the world in a manner and at a rate that is unique to that learner.
 Classes are supplemented through tutor time, group discussions, and projects to enhance the transdisciplinary focus of the curriculum.
 Each pupil in Secondary is also assigned with a House tutor who supports the child and has the overview of their academic and wider development.

 Malvern College (UK) pioneered Nuffield Science, an approach that promotes the study of science through experimentation and discovery.
 Our approach across the learning and teaching of STEM is focused around practical work, inspiring a spirit of inquiry, critical thinking and problem solving.
 This emphasises the relevance of work to environmental, social, technical and economic issues and to children’s lives.

-Inheriting Malvern College’s strong track record in the Sciences, Malvern College Hong Kong seeks opportunities for collaboration with the Science Park and the Chinese University of Hong Kong to provide experiential learning opportunities for our pupils.
+Inheriting Malvern College’s strong track record in the Sciences, Malvern College Hong Kong seeks opportunities for collaboration with the Science Park and with the Chinese University of Hong Kong to provide experiential learning opportunities for our pupils.
 Coding and chess are integrated into our programme from lower primary in order to lay strong foundations in logical thinking.

 Malvern College Hong Kong takes every opportunity to promote the profile of STEM subjects at our school through co-curricular activities, competitions, masterclasses, and enrichment activities.
 In addition to the numerous science clubs, the annual Science Fair, the various science competitions and tournaments that our pupils will join, our programme will also include Science Camps and Excursions; visiting a Scientist Lecture Series; a Science Community Outreach Programme; and a Scientist-in-Residence Programme.

 We fully embrace the Chinese language and culture in our curriculum and provide mandatory daily Chinese classes in Mandarin and simplified Chinese for all pupils.